 7. Take a Self-Guided Mural Tour

-You can learn a lot about a community through their public art, particularly their street art.
-Oceanside, which is a state-recognized cultural district, has several vibrant murals throughout the city that pop off walls to grab your attention.
+You can learn a lot about a community through their public art, particularly street art.
+Oceanside, a state-recognized cultural district, has several vibrant murals throughout the city that pop off walls to grab your attention.

-See all two dozen of them on a self-guided tour that follows a carefully designed map from your smartphone.
+See all of them on a self-guided tour by following this map that lists all the locations.
 Drive or bike the route and soak in the Oceanside vibe.

-One of Oceanside’s favorite waterfronts is picturesque Oceanside Harbor Village.
-You’ll find a collection of nautical-inspired souvenir, gift, and apparel boutique shops, and casual to upscale waterfront dining.
+One of Oceanside’s favorite waterfront locations is the quaint and picturesque Oceanside Harbor Village.
+You’ll find a collection of nautical-inspired souvenir, gift, and apparel boutique shops and casual to upscale waterfront dining.

-Popular things to do in Oceanside here include renting paddleboards and kayaks for a cruise around the harbor, joining a sport fishing excursion, or simply fishing from the harbor pier.
+Popular things to do here include renting paddleboards, jet skis or kayaks for a cruise around the harbor – or yachts if you want to go further afield – joining a sport fishing excursion, or simply fishing from the harbor pier.
+You can also board whale and dolphin tours that leave from here.

-The course has a grass practice range, two well-manicured putting greens, a grill for light bites, and a bar for post-round relaxation.
-The course hosts annual qualifying matches for the PGA Farmers Insurance Open held at Torrey Pines.
+The course has a grass practice range, two well-manicured putting greens, a chipping area, a grill for light bites, and a bar for post-round relaxation.
+The club also offers professional golf lessons, which you need to call to book.

 12. Learn California Mission History at Mission San Luis Rey